rivethealth/rules_javascript/docs/module.md

 Shim the `fs` module (or `process.binding('fs')`).
 However, a lot of Node.js internals are written in such a way they cannot be monkey-patched.

 Adding the `path` module improves the situation, however, it is a fragile approach.

+## Solution

+rules_javascript creates virtual file system by shimming the Node.js `fs` module.
+This works very well for most too.

+However, since Node.js uses internal file access methods for `require`/`require.resolve`, rules_javascript overrides `Module._load` with enhanced-resolve, which is an external implementation of the Node.js module resolution algorithm, and uses the (shimmed) `fs` module.